two skiers descend through the powder on a steep slope, several mountain peaks behind them

 British Columbia has an abundance of ski-in, ski-out accommodations and resorts, including Canada’s largest ski-in/ski-out village, Big White Ski Resort.
 This means less time getting to and from the slopes, and more time for cruising down runs, après, and post-ski activities.
 Options include private slopeside cabin rentals, hotels at the base of gondolas, and ski-in/ski-out condo rentals.

-BC is home to 13 destination ski resorts that are situated across the province, meaning more room to move, minus the crowds.
+BC is home to 13 destination ski resorts situated across the province, meaning more room to move—minus the crowds.
 A hidden gem in the South Okanagan, Apex Mountain Resort boasts 5,000 acres (2,023 hectares) of accessible backcountry terrain, and a high chance you’ll have some runs all to yourself.
-Surrounded by the Selkirk and Rocky mountains, Kimberley Mountain Resort is well-known for its short lift lines and abundant sunny days, so you can maximize your time on the slopes.
-If you’re looking for a more intimate experience where you can rub shoulders with the locals, try Panorama Mountain Resort.
+Surrounded by the Selkirk and Rocky mountains, Kimberley Mountain Resort is known for its short lift lines and abundant sunny days, so you can maximize your time on the slopes.
+And if you’re looking for a more intimate experience where you can rub shoulders with the locals, try Panorama Mountain Resort.

 Winter promises myriad reasons to play in the snow beyond the slops.
 In British Columbia, most ski resorts offer dogsledding, with glides through the forest pulled by a team of mountain-loving sled dogs.
 Cross-country skiing, snowmobiling, snowshoeing, or a stroll through an alpine village are all great ways to spend time between laps down the mountain or on rest days.